 "We expect to lead the market in hemp bioplastic," says Tubbs.
 “There is a lot of waste in heart crops and hemp oil.
 This is why I started experimenting with waste products: I make construction hemp and bioplastic from them. "

 Bioplastics, a clean way to go

 How to make bioplastic from hemp?
 Thanks to a confluence of consumer demand for more sustainable goods, business initiatives and reduced production costs, bioplastics production is ready to take off.
 By 2020, it is expected that bioplastics will control 5% of the plastics market, rising to 40 percent by 2030, According to an important study of Grand View Research.
-In this scenario, hemp bioplastic can really have its say, especially in terms of flexible packaging in plastics and bioplastics.
+In this scenario, hemp bioplastics can really have their say, especially in terms of flexible packaging in plastics and bioplastics.

 Tubbs advises potential investors to think about commodity costs.
 “When the price of oil rises, look at the cost of bioplastic.
 Take a ton of raw polymer and compare it with a ton of hemp raw material: hemp is always cheaper. "